holyaustin/DataCover/README.md

 Title: "Data Protection Made Easy with Data Insurance Cover!"

 Say goodbye to data worries and hello to peace of mind with Data Insurance Cover.
 Our hassle-free insurance solutions are designed to keep your data safe and secure, no matter what.
 From data loss to cyber-attacks, we've got you covered.
 Don't let uncertainties hold you back – choose Data Insurance Cover and protect what matters most to you.

+SPs with an established track record would take out insurance policies that protect them from active faults and ensure an active revenue stream in the case of failure.
+Certain characteristics (such as payment history, length of operation, availability, etc) can be used to craft insurance policies just as they can be used to underwrite loans to SPs.

+In exchange for recurrent insurance premium payments, this protocol would check if the SP is in good standing with the Filecoin network.
+If it isn’t in good standing, the SP could issue a claim that the protocol would review and issue a payout if all coverage criteria were met.

+Storage insurance brokers or marketplaces could emerge to offer single points of subscription and management for clients and providers.

+In some ways, this is similar to Nexus Mutual for SPs on FVM.
+While Nexus guards against contract failure, this protocol would help SPs recover from an active fault or termination.